PavelLaptev/GlitchContainer-for-FramerJS/README.md

 # Glitch Container

-A simple way to add glitch effect to your layer.
+A simple way to add glitch effect to your prototypes.
 Works with any layers.

 This module using ```CSS filters```, ```copy()``` method for layers and ```requestAnimationFrame```